theafricanengineer/theafricanengineer.github.io/_posts/2017-05-06-the-rise-of-modern-programming-languages.md

 Compared to the three languages discussed above, I consider the implementation of concurrency in Kotlin to be the least robust.

-Kotlin uses ***coroutines*** (although the last time I checked, it was still in the experimental phase) to implement concurrency.
+Kotlin uses ***coroutines*** to implement concurrency (although the last time I checked, it was still in the experimental phase).
 It applies the concept of ***suspension***, which means that computations can be suspended without blocking a running thread.

 The list below shows some good Kotlin resources for further reading: